 Every Sunday night since my kids grew up and moved out, we invite them back for dinner.
 We also include other people just to truly make it a crowd.
 We invite nieces, nephews, in-laws or even friends.
-We shoot for 10-15 people per dinner, just to keep things fun.
+Generally, we shoot for 10-15 people per dinner, just to keep things fun.

 So, this series is for documenting the meals I’ve been making, how much food and ingredients I need, and how to modify the dinner for my current health goals.

-What I served with this Pot Roast dinner
+What I served with this Pot Roast and Potato dinner

 With this meal, I used:

 - Beef chuck roast, cooked in a slow cooker.